 Project: Kent St KewSurface: X-Bond Polished BondBuilder: Canny Builders (Janine Carter)WEBSITE: www.canny.com.auInterior Design: Mim Design in collaboration with Canny BuildersWEBSITE: www.mimdesign.com.auPhotography: Derek Swalwell

-There were no other alternatives but Alternate Surfaces X-Bond System!!
-A noticeable main feature and hero of the dynamic modern extension of this weatherboard period house is the “Concrete Screed” looking floor.I challenged the clients’ wish for a concrete floor and convinced them to use Alternate Surfaces: X-Bond which presented a softer, less speckled appearance than polished concrete.
-Being immediately impressed by the qualities of the X-Bond Polished Bond system, its ability to allow in-slab hydronic heating together with its visual aesthetic appeal to compliment the clean line stylish Interior finishes, it ticked all the boxes as a perfect flooring solution.The X-Bond Polished Bond floor created a unique polished concrete look, which is hardwearing, but with a feeling that is warmer and quieter underfoot than polished concrete.
+There were no other alternatives to the Alternative Surfaces’ X-Bond System!!
+A noticeable main feature and hero of the dynamic modern extension of this weatherboard period house is the “Concrete Screed” looking floor.I challenged the clients’ wish for a concrete floor and convinced them to use Alternative Surfaces: X-Bond which displayed a softer, less speckled appearance than polished concrete.
+I was immediately impressed by the qualities of the X-Bond Polished Bond system and its ability to allow in-slab hydronic heating.
+Together with its visual aesthetic appeal to compliment the clean line stylish Interior finishes, it ticked all the boxes as a perfect flooring solution.The X-Bond Polished Bond floor created a unique polished concrete look, which is hardwearing, but with a feeling that is warmer and quieter underfoot than polished concrete.

 Project: Matilda Bay Brewery, Port MelbourneSurface: Quartz CarpetArchitect: Dimase ArchitectsWebsite: www.dimasearchitects.com.auPrincipal Architect: Antony Di Mase